bruno-lang/bruno-lang.github.io/learn/index.md

 Any function call to a non-recursive function can be inlined at the call-site using the _inlining_ prefix `~` in front of the called function's name:

-		fn start-equally :: E.. one -> E.. other -> Bool
+		fn starts-equally :: E.. one -> E.. other -> Bool
 			= one ~first == other ~first

 To receive the `first` element of each of the lists `one` and `other` the call is inlined using `~`.
-Instead of a function call the body of `first` is expanded into the AST of the body of `start-equally`.
+Instead of a function call the body of `first` is expanded into the AST of the body of `starts-equally`.
 This is in particular useful when a function is called in a _loop_.

-Usually inlining trades better performance for larger artefact code size as code is not _reused_ but _copied_.
+Usually inlining trades better performance for larger artefact code size as code is not _reused_ but _duplicated_.
 In cases of short functions inlining might even result in smaller artefacts.
-However compile-time inlining always contains the risk of different callers of the same function run different versions of it.
+Still compile-time inlining always contains the risk that different callers of the same function run different versions of it.
 On the other hand inlining also can remove a runtime dependency as all uses are inlined.